Eugenia petrikensis: Description

-Eugenia petrikensis is a shrub growing up to 3 m with characteristic emerald green, slightly glossy foliage and beautiful, dense clusters of small magenta flowers.
+Eugenia petrikensis is a shrub growing up to 3 m with characteristic emerald green, slightly glossy foliage and dense clusters of small magenta flowers.
 The green leaves are coriaceous and evenly distributed along branchlets.
 The leaf venation is brochidodromous.
 The branchlets are moderately to densely sericeous on emergence but becoming sparsely so to nearly glabrous.
 Stipules are absent.
 Petioles are 3.0–4.5 mm, wrinkled, glabrous and yellowish-green.
 Leaf blades are elliptical with the base cuneate to rounded.
 Inflorescence is axillary or ramiflorous, consisting of monads or 3–flowered cymes, solitary, paired or generally in fascicles.
 Peduncles are 2–5 mm long, medium green, and glabrous or with a few scattered hairs.
 Calyx is 4-lobed, rounded to oblong, the apex broadly rounded and glabrous.
 Petals are 4 in number, ovate, magenta but hyaline on margins.
 Stamens are 20–30 in number arranged in 1 or 2 series.
 Fruits are globose, glabrous, and yellow in colour when ripe.
 Flowering time is from late October to February, and fruiting from December to March.